 Along with export sales of UH-60A variants, two UH-60As were obtained by the US Navy Test Pilot's School at Patuxent River, Maryland, and 14 UH-60As were passed on to the US Customs Service for drug enforcement duties.
 These machines are basically stock UH-60As, though they are fitted with a Nitesun searchlight, and are known informally as "Pot Hawks".
 They are painted black with dark gold trim.

 UH-60As set aside as ground instruction airframes are designated "GUH-60A", and a handful of machines reserved for experimental roles are designated "JUH-60A".
 One JUH-60A evaluated a "fly by light" fiber-optic-based flight-control system under the "Advanced Digital-Optical Control System (ADOCS)" program, and was of course nicknamed the "Light Hawk".
 In 2012, one JUH-60A was flown unmanned, with an autonomous flight control system, as a step towards the "optionally piloted" helicopter fleet of the future.
+This led to initial flights of an optionally piloted Black Hawk in 2014, the scheme being oriented towards providing resupply of remote outposts.

 * A number of improvements have been added to the Black Hawk since its introduction: